This user guide provides detailed instructions on how to install and use Reqvire effectively.

 Markdown files contain requirements and verification elements that together form the complete model structure.
 These elements are connected through:

-• Containment: The folder, file, and section hierarchy provides the containment structure
+• Containment: The folder and file hierarchy provides the containment structure

 • Relations: Elements are wired together using relations such as: